 Vulnerability and Patch concepts.

-I believe that be an expert in these fields takes his time.
+I believe that being an expert in these fields takes his time.
 I never did a security system and didn’t work with a security team before.
 But I learned key concepts related to patches and vulnerabilities that helped me a lot to write the code.
 For example:

-- Vulns classification (Location, Attack Type , Impact, Solution, Exploits).
+- Vulns classification: Location, Attack Type , Impact, Solution, Exploits.

 - Vulns technical description and how to test a vulnerability.

-- Patch severity (Critical, Severe,important, Minor, Pointless )
+- Patch severity: Critical, Severe,important, Minor, Pointless.

 - Security Products: Nikto, Snort and Nessus.